|Nutrition Facts (per serving)|

 Make the Crust

-- In a medium bowl, cream together the margarine or Crisco and the sugars until well incorporated.
-Beat in 1 egg (and vanilla extract, if using instead of vanilla sugar).
+In a medium bowl, cream together the margarine or Crisco and the sugar until well incorporated.
+Beat in 1 egg and vanilla extract.
 Stir in the flour, baking powder and salt until the dough forms a ball.

 Make the Filling

-- Heat oven to 350 F. In a medium saucepan, bring butter, 1/2 cup sugar, and water to a boil on the stove.
+Heat oven to 350 F. In a medium saucepan, bring butter, 1/2 cup sugar, vanilla extract, and water to a boil on the stove.
 Stir and cook for several minutes until the sugar is dissolved and the mixture is foamy.

 Bake, Cool, Cut